Lee Purcell: Career

-In 1969, Purcell was personally chosen for her first feature film by Steve McQueen in his company's production of Adam at Six A.M., co-starring Michael Douglas.
-Asked to explain why he picked Purcell among nearly 500 other available actresses, McQueen said, "It wasn't easy.
+In 1969, Purcell was selected for her first feature film by Steve McQueen in his company's production of Adam at Six A.M., co-starring Michael Douglas.
+Asked to explain why he chose Purcell from nearly 500 other available actresses, McQueen said, "It wasn't easy.
 We kept narrowing down the field over a period of weeks until it came to giving screen tests to six of them.
 All of them were good, but Lee seemed to jump right out of the screen."

 Her television work included roles as Billie Dove and Olivia de Havilland in two biopic TV movies: The Amazing Howard Hughes (1977) and My Wicked, Wicked Ways: The Legend of Errol Flynn (1985).

 She was nominated for two Emmy Awards.
-In 1991, she was nominated as Outstanding Lead Actress for Long Road Home. and in 1994 as Outstanding Supporting Actress for Secret Sins of the Father.
+In 1991, she was nominated as Outstanding Lead Actress for Long Road Home and in 1994 as Outstanding Supporting Actress for Secret Sins of the Father.
 She was co-producer, and starred in the 1998 low-budget cable-TV movie Malaika (alternate title Tons of Trouble).

 Purcell's film career wound down in 1983 and she has only had five motion picture credits since, the last in 2015.
 She has continued to do television projects.
-She also continues to stay active by performing narrations of poetry and fiction in front of live audiences.

 Personal life

-In December 2010 Purcell launched an interactive fashion and beauty website, BoomerBabes, geared towards Baby Boomer women born between 1946 and 1964.
-The website did not gain any visitors and BoomerBabes stopped updating in 2014.
+In December 2010, Purcell launched an interactive fashion and beauty website, BoomerBabes, geared towards Baby Boomer women.
+The website gained few visitors and BoomerBabes stopped updating in 2014.

+Purcell is a member of the Church of Scientology.